princekumarpaswan/Reducer-TODO/README.md

-Enter your task in the input area and then click outside the input area to add task and click on the delete button to delete task
+Enter your task in the input area and then click outside the input area to add task and click on the delete button to delete task# Reducer-TODO